elshaw82/100daysofcode/README.md

 **Today's Progress**: Created a mobile article preview component from Frontend Mentor with a little JavaScript show/hide function.

 **Thoughts**: I feel a bit uninspired this week!
-I want to create games, canvas animations, keept learning JavaScript, practice grid...start learning React!
+I want to create games, canvas animations, keep learning JavaScript, practice grid...start learning React!
 It's hard to fit it all in or know where to start when you're feeling a bit bleurgh.
 Tomorrow is a new day.

+\*_Link(s) to work_

+## Day 82: July 15 2020

+**Today's Progress**: Watched a tutorial on how to animate SVGs and it looks way less complicated than I thought it would be.
+Now I just need to decide what software to download to create my own...

+**Thoughts**: Back to JS tomorrow.

 \*_Link(s) to work_